 All visitors will sign into a visitors log and be entered into the daily log by the duty operators.

-The granting of access is subject to certain conditions including the requirement to assent to limited searches of their persons or any articles they may carry about them
+The granting of access is subject to certain conditions including the requirement to assent to limited searches of their persons or any articles they may carry about them.

 RIPA

-Controllers shall have due regard to the privacy of the individual and shall be sensitive to the privacy of people living and working in the Town Centre and other public open space areas.
+Controllers shall have due regard to the privacy of the individual and shall be sensitive to the privacy of people living and working in the town centre and other public open space areas.

 Private residences may come into view only as part of a wide angle or long shot or as a camera is panning past them.
 Consideration should be given to the digital masking of private and business windows in regular view and particular consideration given to specific requests regarding individual’s privacy.